deeplearning4j/deeplearning4j/examples-tour.md

 # Saving and Loading Models

 Training a network over a large volume of training data takes time.
-Fortunately, you can save a trained model and load the model for later training or for inference.
+Fortunately, you can save a trained model and load the model for later training or inference.

 ### SaveLoadComputationGraph.java

-This demonstrates saving and loading a network build using ComputationGraph.
+This demonstrates saving and loading a network build using the class ComputationGraph.

 [Show me the code](http://github.com/deeplearning4j/dl4j-examples/blob/master/dl4j-examples/src/main/java/org/deeplearning4j/examples/misc/modelsaving/SaveLoadComputationGraph.java)

 ### SaveLoadMultiLayerNetwork.java

-Demostrates saving and loading a Neural Network built with MultiLayer Network
+Demonstrates saving and loading a Neural Network built with the class MultiLayerNetwork.

 ### Saving/loading a trained model and passing it new input

-Our video series demonstrates code that includes saving and loading models, as well as inference.
+Our video series shows code that includes saving and loading models, as well as inference.

 [Our YouTube channel](https://www.youtube.com/channel/UCa-HKBJwkfzs4AgZtdUuBXQ)